 Intentional singing opportunities

-The most common interval a child learns to sing is the minor third which is aptly name the “children’s interval”.
+The most common interval a child learns to sing is the minor third which is aptly named the “children’s interval”.
 Many of the songs feature these notes to encourage your child to discover their singing voice.

 Singing to your baby is also invaluable.
 Did you know that your voice is your child’s most favourite sound in the whole world?
 So even if you are not a confident singer, don’t be shy about singing to and with your child.